 The components of A.C current will vary with time.
 Two more instances are shown in the following figure, where due to the variation in the A.C current, the magnetic field also varies.
 It is clear that the magnetic field just takes a different orientation, but its magnitude remains the same.
 From these 3 positions it’s clear that it is like a magnetic field of uniform strength rotating.
 The speed of rotation of the magnetic field is known as synchronous speed.

 Assume you are putting a closed conductor inside such a rotating magnetic field.
 Since the magnetic field is fluctuating an E.M.F will be induced in the loop according to Faraday’s law.
 The E.M.F will produce a current through the loop.
 So the situation has become as if a current carrying loop is situated in a magnetic field.
-This will produce a magnetic force in the loop according to Lorentz law, So the loop will start to rotate.
+This will produce a magnetic force in the loop according to Lorentz law, So the loop will start to rotate, this is clearly illustrated in Fig:6.

 A similar phenomenon also happens inside an induction motor.
 Here instead of a simple loop, something very similar to a squirrel cage is used.
 A squirrel cage has got bars which are shorted by end rings.